nickbild/vectron_vga_plus_text_mode/README.md

 ## How It Works

 Vectron VGA Plus Text Mode accepts row, column, and character codes into 8-bit flip flop registers from external systems.
-Using a 6502 processor and pre-programmed ROM chip [code here](https://github.com/nickbild/vectron_vga_plus_text_mode/blob/main/os.asm), these values are translated into a series of pixels to be drawn at x,y coordinates on the screen.
+Using a 6502 processor and pre-programmed ROM chip ([code here](https://github.com/nickbild/vectron_vga_plus_text_mode/blob/main/os.asm)), these values are translated into a series of pixels to be drawn at x,y coordinates on the screen.
 Both the program, and the library of available ASCII characters are stored in the ROM.
 Instructions to draw each pixel are stored in 8-bit flip flop output registers where they can interface with and control a [Vectron VGA Plus](https://github.com/nickbild/vectron_vga_plus) VGA adapter.

 To write a single 8x8 character to the screen without Text Mode would require writing 64 individual pixels, and performing all of the associated instructions and data transformations.
 This would keep a typical 6502 computer pretty busy just writing to the screen, and would also perform poorly.
 Text Mode allows for the same result with just a few instructions.